toramameseven/markdown-docx/README.md

 * `<!-- word pageSetup wdOrientationLandscape wdSizeA4 -->`

-    page setup sample. landscape and a4 size.
+    * page setup sample. landscape and a4 size.
+    * this option works only with vba mode.

 * `<!-- word pageSetup wdOrientationPortrait wdSizeA3 -->`

-    page setup sample. portrait and a3 size
+    * page setup sample. portrait and a3 size
+    * this option works only with vba mode.

 * `<!-- word newPage -->`